compute-io/incrmean/README.md

 #### mean( [value] )

-If provided a `value`, updates and returns the updated mean value.
-If no `value` is provided, returns the current mean value.
+If provided a `value`, the method updates and returns the updated mean value.
+If not provided a `value`, the method returns the current mean value.

 ``` javascript
 mean( 2 );